betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

-# Pre-Reference Version: Cleaning your work surfaces: One way to help flatten the curve
+# Pre-Reference Version: Cleaning Your Work Surfaces: One Way to Help Flatten the Curve

 **Hero Image:**